 Baking soda has been used to practice oral hygiene for over 100 years.
-According to a Smithsonian Institute article giving context to products in their Medicine and Science Collections, baking soda was one of the earliest dentifrice (tooth powder or toothpaste) ingredients mixed and sold by druggists.
+According to a United States Smithsonian Institute article providing context to products in their Medicine and Science Collections, baking soda was one of the earliest dentifrice (tooth powder or toothpaste) ingredients mixed and sold by pharmacists.
 Many ingredients from that time are thankfully no longer in use, like hydrochloric acid, which the Journal of the American Dental Association condemned in 1931.
-One product using hydrochloric acid was shown to reduce tooth enamel by 3% every use!
+One product using hydrochloric acid was shown to reduce tooth enamel by 3% upon every use!

 Baking soda, however, has stood the test of time.
 It remains in many kinds of toothpaste today because of its proven safety and effectiveness.
 Just walk down any oral care aisle, and you'll see baking soda is a featured ingredient in various oral care products.

-A supplement to The Journal of the American Dental Association (JADA) summarized research on the effects of baking soda on oral health and found that:
+A supplement to The Journal of the American Dental Association (JADA) summarised research on the effects of baking soda on oral health and found that it:

-- It's low-abrasive and safe for daily use.
+- Is low-abrasive and safe for daily use.